emvc/emvc-guide/content/guide/controllers.md

 #### Actions

 Functions attached to the controller are known as _action_ functions.
-When Locomotive receives a request, it will create a new instance of the controller and call the appropriate action function.
+When emvc receives a request, it will create a new instance of the controller and call the appropriate action function.

-For example, if a request is received for `/photos/123`, Locomotive will call the `show()` action of `PhotosController`.
+For example, if a request is received for `/photos/123`, emvc will call the `show()` action of `PhotosController`.

 ```javascript